HenryDashwood/hakyll-website/things/weltanschauung.md

 [What you think about landfill and recycling is probably totally wrong](https://medium.com/@robertwiblin/what-you-think-about-landfill-and-recycling-is-probably-totally-wrong-3a6cf57049ce) -
 Robert Wiblin

 Lot's of things seem important or effective but aren't.
-This is a piece about why recycling is over rated in some cases.
-It reminds me to think about the absolute numbers at play behind an issue, and the way something is implemented instead of the way it is described.s
+I include this piece because, beyond the specific issue it discussess, it reminds me to think about the absolute numbers at play in an issue and the way something is implemented instead of the way it gets described.

 [Ads don't work that way](https://meltingasphalt.com/ads-dont-work-that-way/) - Kevin Simler